 - Promises

 It’s only natural for your brain to think that the person you get to know in the beginning is who that person must truly be.
-So, when the next phases come into play, it’s easier for you to rationalise any cruel or negative behaviour.
+So, when the next phases come into play, it’s easy for you to rationalise any cruel or negative behaviour.

-The Incident
+STAGE 2: The Incident

 More often than not, you won’t even know what ‘the incident’ was.
 You may have said something in passing, which triggered a narcissistic injury in them.